 Summary.
-The 3D structures in the NIST Chemistry WebBook were generated computationally, not from experiments.
+The three-dimensional structures in the NIST Chemistry WebBook were generated computationally, not from experiments.
 Many molecules in the WebBook are "floppy", that is, they can be deformed in certain ways using very little energy.
 For example, the central C-C bond in n-butane can be rotated easily to obtain different "conformational isomers".
 Even for floppy molecules, only one representative structure is provided.
-The theoretical model does not include solvent or other medium effects, so the structures are intended to be for molecules in the gas phase, not the condensed phase.
+The theoretical model does not include solvent or other medium effects, so the structures are for single molecules in the gas phase, not the condensed phase.

 Disclaimer.
-The 3-D structures are not intended to be used in critical applications.
+The 3-D structures are not intended for use in critical applications.
 We disclaim all responsibility for any loss or damage that may result from such use.